mlobstein/openhab-addons/bundles/org.openhab.binding.lacrosse/README.md

 The serial number for a TX60-U sensor can be found on the sticker on the back of the sensor.

+Once the things are configured properly, they will change to ONLINE status upon receipt of data from the gateway.
+Note however the status will never change to OFFLINE.

 ## Supported Things

 ### C84612 Weather Station

 **Thing type ID:** `weatherstation`
-Receives all measurements from the weather station and its outdoor sensors (wind, themo and rain).
+Receives all measurements from the weather station and its outdoor sensors (Wind, Rain and Temp).
 The weather station cannot be used along with TX60-U sensors on a single GW1000U gateway.
 Using the weather station and TX60-U sensors requires at least 2 gateways.